ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 - maxFS: the largest value of FlightSize since the last time that cwnd was decreased.
 If cwnd has never been decreased, maxFS is the maximum value of FlightSize since the start of the data transfer.
 - initcwnd: The initial value of the congestion window, also known as the "initial window" ("IW" in {{!RFC5681}}).

-# Increase rules {#rules}
+# Rate-Limited Increase {#rules}

-This document specifies a uniform rule that congestion control algorithms MUST apply and provides a recommendation that congestion control implementations ought to follow.

-When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, the following rules apply for senders using a congestion controlled transport protocol:
+When FlightSize < cwnd, regardless of the current state of a congestion control algorithm, the following  "Rate-Limited Increase" rules apply for senders using a congestion controlled transport protocol:

-1. The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started.
+The sender MUST initialise the maxFS parameter to initcwnd when the congestion control algorithm is started.
 Thereafter when the FlightSize is updated, the sender updates maxFS:

 ~~~
 maxFS = max(FlightSize, maxFS)
 ~~~

-Upon a reduction of cwnd (for any reason), the maxFS MUST be reset to zero.
+Upon a reduction of cwnd (for any reason), maxFS MUST be reset to zero.
 This results in a maxFS value that reflects the first FlightSize measurement taken after the cwnd reduction.

-2. The sender MUST cap cwnd to be no larger than limit(maxFS).
+The sender MUST cap cwnd to be no larger than limit(maxFS).

-In rule #1, the function limit() returns the maximum cwnd value the congestion control algorithm would yield by increasing for every ACK that acknowledges bytes in flight, starting from the value of the maxFS parameter.
+The function limit() returns the maximum cwnd value the congestion control algorithm would yield by increasing for every ACK that acknowledges bytes in flight, starting from the value of the maxFS parameter.
 For example, for Slow Start, as specified in {{!RFC5681}}, limit(maxFS)=2*maxFS, such that equation 2 in {{!RFC5681}} becomes:

 ~~~